rdheerajp/rdheerajp.github.io/_posts/2025-09-05-questions.md

 - 2024: Finally, started working on this page.
 - 2025: I guess this counts as a successful attempt.

-## FAQs
+## QnA

 To put this out, I had to argue with the voices in my head.
 I answer them for myself, but also for others who partake in this madness.

 #### Q. tilted? why?

 The blog is titled 'tilted'.
 Truth be told, it started with a typo.
-Now, I have a lot of justifications for this happy accident.
+Now, I have a couple of justifications for this happy accident.

 First, the intention of this space is to share my perspective.
 The objective is to give room for subjectivity and bias, while maintaining openness and transparency.
 So, 'tilted' refers to my colored view of the world.
 It serves as a neat little heads up and cautions the reader to be aware of the inclinations.[^1]